Shuaib11-Github/persist/README.md

 - **File Not Found (dataset.csv)**: Ensure the `data` directory containing `dataset.csv` is included in the project and copied into the Docker container or accessible from the local environment.

 By following these steps, you should be able to successfully set up and run the dashboard.
-If you encounter any issues, feel free to reach out for assistance.